Bachelor of Business (Information Systems) (Applied)

 Professional bodies may offer students and/or graduates membership, opportunities for entry into professional qualification programs and other career enhancing benefits.

 For further details about accreditation and information about membership and opportunities for students and graduates, please visit our accreditation and membership page.

-- Successful completion of a Diploma or Advanced Diploma, with a cumulative GPA of 2.0 out of 4.0 / 60% Weighted Average Mark (WAM) in the highest level qualification available; or
+Successful completion of any Australian Diploma or Advanced Diploma (or equivalent overseas qualification) with a cumulative GPA of 2.0 out of 4.0 / 60% Weighted Average Mark (WAM).

 - Successful completion of an Associate Degree.